bertofurth/Seagate-Central-Utils/screen/README-screen.md

 Once screen is running new screens can be created by pressing "Control-a" followed by "c".

-Most screen commands are "Ctrl-a" followd by a key.
+Most screen commands are "Ctrl-a" followed by a key.
 Some other useful commands to control screen are as follows.

 * Move to the "next" screen - Ctrl-a  "space"